Our Members

 David Mbatha

-David is currently the Head of Finance Consulting for Aon's APAC Strategy and Technology Group.
-He is a former governor of Willow Dene School.
-Over the last 20 years, David has worked in finance roles and professional services spanning various specialisms including audit, financial management, reporting and regulation.
+He is a Certified Public Accountant and currently the Head of Finance Consulting for Aon's APAC Strategy and Technology Group.
+Over the last 25 years, David has worked in finance roles and professional services spanning various specialisms including audit, financial management, reporting and regulation.
 He has experience in all aspects of the financial reporting cycle, including complex accounting advice and analysis, regulatory advice, process improvement, financial analysis, risk management and investigations.
 David holds an MBA from Manchester Business School.